mine-martin/mine-martin/README.md

 - 👯 I’m a full-stack Developer, 💻 software
 - 🌱 Currently learning NestJS
-- 💬 Ask me about web development using NodeJS and ReactJS.
+- 💬 Ask me about web development using NodeJS, ReactJS and Data Science.

 ## Active On :